Highlights and Good News about Ohlone! - About Ohlone College

 Did You Know…?

-28% of University of California and 55% of California State University graduates started at a California community college—and, upon transferring to either four-year institution, obtained GPAs equal to or better than "native" UC or CSU students and graduated at rates comparable to "native" UC and CSU students.
+29% of University of California and 51% of California State University graduates started at a California community college.
 Source: Community College League of California.

 The Ohlone Women’s Soccer Team posted a record of 9-4-6 to earn the eleventh seed in the Northern California State Playoffs.
 This is the fourth consecutive year that the women have seen a post season berth.
 The student athletes and coaches have had to deal with being off campus as the new soccer field has not yet started construction.
 Their show of patience, dedication, and desire to do their best is second to none.

 Did You Know…?

 Ohlone’s Men’s Basketball finished the season with a record of 23-7 and a conference record of 8-4.
 The 2013-2014 season was extremely successful with the team advancing to the Northern California Super-Regionals as the sixth seeded team.

 Women’s Basketball finished the season with a 10-2 record in conference and a 19-10 record overall.
 The team advanced to the first round of Regional play as the twelfth seeded team in the North.

 The Ohlone Baseball and Swimming Teams had very competitive years, but ultimately did not make the cut for playoffs.
 With their success on the field, they had even more success off the field.
 Both teams honored multiple players for conference, regional, and state level recognitions.

 Way to go, Renegades!